RonMercier/advanced-keylogger/README.md

 In the Project Interpreter, click the + icon to add a new module.

 When you have clicked on the + icon, a new window will pop open named Available Packages.
-We can search for each module/package and install it directly into our project.
+You can search for each module/package and install it directly into our project.
 For example, to install the cryptography module, simply search “cryptography”, click the package which says cryptography, then click Install Package and wait for it to install.

-Once the package has been successfully installed, we can move on to the next module to install.
+Once the package has been successfully installed, you can move on to the next module to install.
 For this project, install all of the following modules (name is exactly the name of the package)

 * pywin
 * pynput